toasterco/apiai_assistant/documentation/parser.rst

   **is_valid**
     Validation property that must be implemented to validate the parser and data.

+  The following is defined as clas-level attribute of `PaylaodParser`:

   **PARAM_TYPES**
     `utils.Enum <utils.rst#enum>`_ object of keys `NUMBER`, `STRING`, and `LIST`